grafana/tutorials/README.md

 Docker >= 2.1.0.3

-## Build the tutorials

-1. Run `make tutorials`.
-This launches a preview of the website at `http://localhost:3002/tutorials/` which will refresh automatically when changes to content in the `content/tutorials` directory are made.

 ## Deploy changes to grafana.com

 When a PR is merged to master with changes in the `content/tutorials` directory, those changes are automatically synched to the grafana/website repo on the `master` branch.